9.7.4 PRE-SEIZURE PLANNING

 3. Where judicial forfeiture is anticipated, a memorandum of support will be obtained from the appropriate United States Attorney's Office.
 This advice will be sought within the confines of IRC §6103.

-4. The SAC will forward the above documents, together with a copy of the seizure warrant and affidavit (if a seizure has already been made) to his/her Director, Field Operations, for concurrence.
-The Director, Field Operations, will forward the request to the Director, Warrants and Forfeiture.
-The Director, Warrants and Forfeiture will seek the advice and recommendation of the Division Counsel/Associate Chief Counsel (Criminal Tax) regarding the request.
+4. The SAC will forward the above documents, together with a copy of the seizure warrant and affidavit (if a seizure has already been made) to the Director, Field Operations, for concurrence.
+The Director, Field Operations, will forward the request to the Director, ARIS.
+The Director, ARIS will seek the advice and recommendation of the Division Counsel/Associate Chief Counsel (Criminal Tax) regarding the request.

-5. The Director, Warrants and Forfeiture, will prepare a memorandum to the Chief, CI, through the Director, Operations Policy and Support.
+5. The Director, ARIS, will prepare a memorandum to the Chief, CI, through the Director, Global Operations.
 If approved, the Chief, CI will refer the matter to the requesting SAC.
-If a judicial case, the field office will prepare a transmittal memorandum and forward the package to the Department of Justice (DOJ), Tax Division, to pursue a judicial forfeiture.
+If a judicial case, the field office will prepare a transmittal memorandum and forward the package to the DOJ Tax Division, to pursue a judicial forfeiture.

 6. Upon approval by the Chief, CI, the administrative forfeiture action may commence.